openwisp/openwisp-radius/docs/source/user/api.rst

 Allows users to change their phone number, will flag the user as inactive and send them a verification code via SMS.
+The phone number of the user is updated only after this verification code has been `verified <#verify-validate-sms-token>`_.

 .. code-block:: text